 Precise measurement in the field is made easier with digital tools such as Yara N-Tester, which allows you to measure nitrogen needs on the spot.
 These insights will ensure you achieve optimal yield and nutrition quality.

 Accurate, consistent spreading is also a key component in maximising efficiency.
-YaraMila COMPLEX is a compound prill which has good particle strength.
-It is not at risk of segregation during transport or handling like blends, allowing it to be spread or banded evenly.
+Because of its high density, YaraMila and YaraRega provide more flexible and accurate spreading.
+The products are not at risk of segregation during transport or handling like blends, allowing it to be spread or banded evenly.
 Particularly under varied weather conditions, as even light breezes can generate significant spreading errors with urea-based products.

 Plants love nitrates.
 They absorb them quickly and easily, and in turn grow into healthier, higher-quality crops that contain more nutrients.